The Bionic guide to VAT on business energy

 - outside the scope of the UK VAT system

-Yes, business gas and electricity are subject to VAT and if your business is VAT registered, then you should be able to recover the VAT as input tax on your business expenses, subject to the normal VAT deduction rules.
+Yes, business gas and electricity are subject to VAT.
+If your business is VAT registered, then you should be able to recover the VAT as input tax on your business expenses, subject to the normal VAT deduction rules.

 It’s important to stay on top of your contract renewals, to ensure you’re never paying more than you should.
 With our Digital Renewals service, we handle all of this for you, for good.